cyrilletuzi/angular-async-local-storage/README.md

 You like this library downloaded more than 17 000 times each week [on npm](https://www.npmjs.com/package/@ngx-pwa/local-storage)?
 You like the serious open source work
-(full documentation, updates ready on day one of Angular major updates,...)?
+(full documentation, lib ready on day one of Angular major updates,...)?
 And your company is using it in projects generating money?

 Well, on my side, it's a lot of *unpaid* work.
 So please consider: